-NSC transit time distributions reflect the age composition of NSC reserves being used by trees in metabolism and growth.
+NSC transit time distributions reflected the age composition of NSC reserves being used by trees in metabolism and growth.
 Our estimates showed that healthy trees used mainly young carbon (Fig. 5).
 The allocation of mainly young carbon to respiration and growth in mature healthy trees has been already documented (Carbone et al., 2013; Muhr et al., 2018).
 This behavior has been commonly explained by the “last in, first out” hypothesis for using the NSC where the most recently fixed carbon entering the systems is the one that is used at first (Dietze et al., 2014; Hartmann & Trumbore, 2016).
 In our models, this idea is partly represented by the differentiation between fast and slow NSC cycling pools in each tissue.
 This differentiation in organ NSC pools and compound NSC pools (fast and slow cycling pools) represents the spatial heterogeneity of the NSC ages within the tree.
 Partly in disagreement with the ‘last in, first out’ principle, previous studies have also shown that some old NSC is mixed in the metabolized CO2 in healthy trees with non-limiting assimilate supply, due to the continuous exchange of carbon between the active NSC and the stored NSC pools (Richardson et al., 2012; Carbone et al., 2013; Muhr et al., 2013).
 This is in agreement with our results where the NSC transit time distributions (Fig. 5) showed that the carbon being used in metabolism and growth is a mixture of carbon of different ages.
 The transit time distribution is mainly determined by the age structure of the largest carbon source and the balance between carbon sources and sinks in the tree.
-In this sense, in healthy-mature trees the inflow of new carbon greatly exceeds the retrieval of old stored carbon for sustaining metabolism and growth, which leads to the high abundance of young NSC in the trees and skewness of the distribution towards low values, with corresponding low values of mean transit time (Fig. 3, Fig. 5).
+In this sense, in healthy-mature trees the inflow of new carbon greatly exceeds the retrieval of old stored carbon for sustaining metabolism and growth, which leads to the high abundance of young NSC in the trees and skewness of the distribution towards low values, with corresponding low values of mean transit time (Fig. 3 and 5).
 Therefore, within our framework, healthy trees may use mainly young carbon due to its high abundance in the NSC pools, and its constant replenishment due to rapid assimilation of atmospheric carbon, and not because the younger carbon is more available due to its position in the tree.
 This concept is supported by the simulation results in Fig. 4 where the young carbon is depleted faster than the old carbon -due to its relative high abundance - until eventually flattening the age distribution of the NSC in each pool.

 In other words, our results provide a probabilistic interpretation for the use of young carbon for metabolism and growth.
-Since young NSC is more abundant in storage pools, it has a larger probability of being used for plant function.
+Since young NSC is more abundant in storage pools, it has a greater probability of being used for plant function.
 These results provide a new perspective on the understanding of the NSC allocation to metabolism and growth and also highlight the utility of obtaining the NSC transit time distribution in mature trees for understanding carbon source/sink imbalances.

+Age structure of NSC reserves under carbon limitation